-- Immediate upon commit. - At a specified time.
-In this case, you also specify the window of opportunity in minutes by which the update must begin; if the update does not begin within that time, it will be attempted again the next day. - 6.
+- · Immediately upon commit. - At a specified time.
+In this case, you also specify the time window in minutes in which the update must begin; if the update does not begin within that time, it will be attempted again the next day. - 6.
 Click Save. - 7.
-If you are ready to distribute and implement the changes in your system devices, click w
+If you are ready to distribute and implement the changes in your system devices, click

-18.11 Implementing High Availability
+19.12 Implementing High Availability